bnsave100/DLscripts/ofdl2readme.md

 This tool downloads all photos/videos from an OnlyFans profile, creating a local archive.\
 You must be subscribed to the profile to download their content.

-A fork of [onlyfans-dl](https://github.com/k0rnh0li0/onlyfans-dl) with more features and options!

 onlyfans-dl will create a directory named after the profile in the current working directory.\
 A subdirectory structure will be built depending on the options set.\
 Any existing media will be skipped, not redownloaded.\
 Content will be named as DATE_ID (e.g. 2021-04-17_123456.jpg)

+I have added both header signing authentication methods, so if one fails it will try the other method automatically.

 #### Requires
-Requires Python3.9 and 'requests': `python -m pip install requests`
+Requires Python3 and 'requests': `python -m pip install requests`

 ## Features
 * Choose what type of content to download (photos, videos, posts, stories, messages, purchases, archived)